 - August 15, 2018

-Wrzesniewsk discovered that while there was a group of cleaners that simply went through the motions, viewing their jobs as meaningless, unskilled and unsatisfying, there was a second group that held the complete opposite perspective.
-This group enjoyed work, found it deeply meaningful and thought of themselves as being highly skilled.
+Wrzesniewsk discovered that there were two groups of cleaners.
+The first group simply went through the motions, viewing their jobs as meaningless, unskilled and unsatisfying.
+The second group, however, held the complete opposite perspective.
+They found it deeply meaningful and thought of themselves as being highly skilled.
 They didn’t just think they were cleaners in the technical ‘this is tough and unpleasant work that somebody has to do so I might as well do it since I don’t have a choice’ sense.
 They viewed themselves as ambassadors of the organisation they worked for, helpers of the vulnerable, healers of the sick.

 While the first group described their work only according to the job description they had been given; the second group talked about cleaning rooms but they also talked about paying attention to patients.
-They looked out for which ones seemed most upset, which ones were not getting visitors, which ones were deteriorating and in need of comfort; they went on to have conversations with them, find ways to brighten their mood, give them an opportunity to cry, walk them around the hospital premises, in other words, they did everything in their power to find meaning and purpose not just for themselves but also for those they served.
+They looked out for which ones seemed most upset, which ones were not getting visitors, which ones were deteriorating and in need of comfort.
+They went on to have conversations with them, find ways to brighten their mood and give them opportunities to express their feelings.
+In other words, they did everything in their power to find meaning and purpose not just for themselves but also for those they served.

 Was her theory correct?

 Were her actions part of her job?

 Why do it then, she was asked.
 Her answer: it’s not part of my job, it’s part of me.

 Other cleaners in this group of purposeful workers devoted time to learning about the chemicals they used for cleaning rooms and figuring out which were least likely to irritate patients’ conditions.